M-Iwan/CardioQSAR-Review/README.md

 Companion repository for the manuscript:

-> **25 Years of Cardiac Ion Channel QSAR: From hERG Dominance to Multi-Channel Modelling**
+> **25 Years of Cardiac Ion Channel QSAR: From hERG Dominance to Multi-Channel Modeling**

 This repository contains the data, Jupyter notebooks, rendered figures, and statistical outputs needed to reproduce the primary results and supporting analyses reported in the accompanying manuscript.